Mattress Hygiene and Cleaning Tips: Keep Your Bed Fresh and Allergen-Free

 Are you struggling to get a good night’s sleep?
 The culprit might be the temperature.
 It turns out that the thermal environment plays a crucial role in determining the quality of our sleep.
 Whether it’s too hot or too cold, the temperature can significantly impact our sleep stages and overall sleep quality.

-When we’re exposed to heat during sleep, it increases wakefulness and decreases the important stages of sleep like rapid eye movement (REM) sleep and slow wave sleep.
-On the other hand, cold exposure doesn’t affect sleep stages but influences the response of our heart during sleep.
+Bottom line up front: When we’re exposed to heat during sleep, it increases wakefulness and decreases the important stages of sleep like rapid eye movement (REM) sleep and slow wave sleep.
+Cold exposure doesn’t necessarily disrupt stages but can change how the heart responds during sleep.
 That’s why it’s essential to maintain an optimal sleep temperature for better rest and overall sleep quality.

 • Temperature plays a crucial role in determining the quality of our sleep.